University of Leeds: Chancellor

 The Pro-Chancellor deputises for the Chancellor.
 The first, named in the 1904 charter, was businessman and chairman of the Council of the Yorkshire College, Arthur Greenhow Lupton, of a prosperous and prominent family long connected with Leeds and its university.
 His mother, Frances Lupton, was a pioneering educationalist and more than one of his relatives were Lord Mayor of Leeds.
 In 1924, Arthur was a Member for Life of the university and had made substantial donations – £10,000 – to the university, as had his parents, Francis and Frances Lupton and his brothers: Charles, Hugh and F.M.
 Lupton.
 University archives record that Arthur Lupton's uncles, nieces, nephews and first cousins, including Mrs E. (Baroness von) Schunck, née Lupton, had also been generous donators and in 1924, her son-in-law, "The Right Hon.
 Lord Airedale", was a Member of the Court of Leeds University, having been "nominated by the Crown".

 In the 1920s, Leeds-based law firm Middleton & Sons – including Leeds (Victoria) University alumni, solicitor R. Noel Middleton, his wife Olive and his sister Gertrude Middleton, also donated to university building schemes.
 R. Noel Middleton's wife was the niece of Pro-Chancellor Arthur Lupton.

 Vice-Chancellor

 The Vice-Chancellor of the university acts as the chief executive.
-The current Vice-Chancellor is Simone Buitendijk, the former Vice-Provost (Education) at Imperial College London.
+The current Vice-Chancellor is Shearer West, the former Vice-Chancellor of the University of Nottingham.
 A number of former Vice-Chancellors have had university buildings or halls of residences on the campus named after them.
 Examples of such dedications include The Edward Boyle Library, Bodington Hall (accommodation named in honour of the first Vice-Chancellor) and The Roger Stevens Building.

+Finances

+In the financial year ending 31 July 2023, the University of Leeds had the eighth highest turnover out of all British universities with a total income of £979.5 million (2021/22 – £924.7 million) and total expenditure of £906.1 million (2021/22 – £1.043 billion).
+Key sources of income included £505.8 million from tuition fees and education contracts (2021/22 – £499.3 million), £184.9 million from research grants and contracts (2021/22 – £177.3 million), £107.0 million from funding body grants (2021/22 – £95.2 million), and £15.1 million from donations and endowment (2021/22 – £10.7 million).

+At year end the University of Leeds had endowments of £83.2 million (2021/22 – £87.4 million), placing it within the top twenty in the country, and total net assets of £897.7 million (2021/22 – £773.1 million).